statping/statping/dev/README.md

 }

 ```
-Core struct contains all the required fields for Statup.
+Core struct contains all the required fields for Statping.
 All application settings
 will be saved into 1 row in the 'core' table.
 You can use the core.CoreApp
 global variable to interact with the attributes to the application, such as services.